 Should I pay off my mortgage or contribute more to super?

-One thing to remember is that when you contribute to super you won’t be able to access the money until you retire.
+One thing to remember is that when you contribute to super you won’t be able to access the money generally until you retire.
 On the other hand, super may be your most tax-effective way to save money.

 Factors to consider

 Paying money into your super or your home loan has benefits—consider how both options relate to you.